raspberrypi/documentation/configuration/wireless/access-point.md

 sudo brctl addbr br0
 ```

 Connect the network ports.
-In this case, connect `eth0` to the bridge `br0`.
+In this case, connect `eth0` to the bridge `br0`. **NB.
+This command will close the eth0 interface.
+If you are running these commands over an ssh connection, now would be a good time to grab a USB keyboard.**

 ```
 sudo brctl addif br0 eth0